edgexfoundry/edgex-docs/docs_src/general/Definitions.md

 ## Reference Implementation
 Default and example implementation(s) offered by the EdgeX community.
 Other implementations may be offered by 3rd parties or for specialization.

+## Resource
+A piece of information or data available from a sensor or "thing".
+For example, a thermostat would have temperature and humidity resources.
+A resource has a name (ResourceName) to identify it ("temperature" or "humidity" in this example) and a value (the sensed data - like 72 degrees).
+A resource may also have additional properties or attributes associated with it.
+The data type of the value (e.g., integer, float, string, etc.) would be an example of a resource property.

 ## Rules Engine
 Rules engines are important to the IoT edge system.